-In this case, the application requesting or sending the stream will reach out to the specified address and request an SRT connection is made to the application on UDP port 9000.
-Before the request, and in case the request is terminated or the connection is lost, no traffic will flow from the source to the receiver (unlike with a static unicast configuration where the sender continuously streams packets regardless of any receiver state).
-This is useful when defining and starting a new receiving operation without reconfiguration of a sender, for example a mobile device requesting the output of Cinegy Air Engine or Cinegy Multiviewer over Wi-Fi or LTE, for a short confidence check of that output.
+In this case, an application requesting or sending the stream will reach out to the specified address and request that an SRT connection is made to the application on UDP port 9000.
+Before the request and in case the request is terminated or the connection is lost, no traffic will flow from the source to the receiver (unlike with a static unicast configuration where the sender continuously streams packets regardless of any receiver state).
+This is useful when defining and starting a new receiving operation without reconfiguration of a sender, for example, a mobile device requesting the output of the Cinegy Air engine or Cinegy Multiviewer over Wi-Fi or LTE, for a short confidence check of that output.

 In listener mode, a device waits for a request to open the SRT connection.
 The listener device waits for SRT requests on a certain port on either a specific or all network adapters.
 The URL for listener mode to use all local adapters will be:

 In this case, the application listening will accept the first valid SRT connection sent to UDP port 9000.
-This allows a listener to wait for a calling device to choose to make a request, allowing said application to wait in a configured state while the caller is set up or adjusted later.
+This allows a listener to wait for a calling device to choose to make a request, allowing the said application to wait in a configured state while the caller is set up or adjusted later.
 This is useful for defining the listener that can retain a static configuration at runtime while callers are altered, for example allowing Cinegy Multiviewer to listen for incoming streams from a mobile device or uplinked studio.